29 Creative Cocktail Ideas to Mix Up on Father’s Day

-Citrus fruits put the sour in a whiskey sour.
-Blend bourbon, lime juice, and lemon juice, then stir in a tablespoon of sugar to balance the tartness.
-Dress up Dad's drink with an orange-and-cherry skewer and serve with ice.
+Freshly squeezed citrus juice gives this classic cocktail a modern upgrade.
+Blend with bourbon, then stir in a tablespoon of sugar to balance the tartness.
+Dress up the finished Father’s Day drink with an orange-and-cherry skewer and serve over ice.

 It sounds dangerous but tastes delicious.
-Whip up the super simple Rusty Nail cocktail in just five minutes with two ingredients (three if you're feeling fancy).
-It's scotch and Drambuie served in an old-fashioned glass on the rocks and garnished with lemon.
+Whip up the super simple Rusty Nail cocktail in just five minutes with two ingredients (or three, if you're feeling fancy).
+Spoiler alert: It's scotch and Drambuie served in an old-fashioned glass on the rocks and garnished with lemon.

 The Aloha Shandy

-You've tried the typical whiskey sour -- now it's time to try something new!
+You've tried the typical whiskey sour.
+Now it's time to shake up something new!
 This variety of sour cocktail uses pisco, a type of South American brandy.
 (If you don't have it on hand, white rum works, too.)
-Garnish this sweet-and-sour drink with complementing lime and mint.
+Garnish the finished drink with complementing lime and mint.